Cristian Arrieta: North America

 Arrieta went abroad to Puerto Rico in 2008, and signed with the Puerto Rico Islanders in the USL First Division.
 Arrieta would prove to become a valuable asset to the club, by guiding the Islanders to a string of success.
-One notable match he appeared in was against the Rochester Rhinos, where the game concluded to a score of 4–0 in favour of the Islanders.
+One notable match he appeared in was against the Rochester Rhinos, where the game concluded to a score of 4–0 in favor of the Islanders.
 It was a memorable match due to the fact it placed the club at the top of the standings for the first time in club history.
 Arrieta managed to assist the club in remaining at the top of the standings and on September 19, won the club's first Commissioners Cup which clinched first place in the league's regular season standings.
 He contributed by establishing a solid backline that would post the best defensive performance in the league.
 Arrieta also managed an astonishing offensive record for a defender with seven goals and two assists, ranking him ninth in goals.
 On October 11, 2008, he received the Defender of the Year award and as well was selected into the USL First Division All-League First Team.
 In the club's playoff run, he led the Islanders to the USL 1 Division final only to be defeated by the Vancouver Whitecaps by a score of 2–1.
 He also led the Islanders to the knockout stages of the CONCACAF Champions League.

 During the 2009 season, Arrieta enjoyed another career high season.
 He concluded the season with 10 goals and five assists, which placed him in fourth in goals.
 He helped lead the club back to the playoffs with a third-place finish, and for the second consecutive year he earned an All-League selection.
 On October 15, 2009, Arrieta was once again awarded the Defender of the Year award, becoming the third player in USL history to win the award twice in a row.
 On the same night he earned the Most Valuable Player award, thus becoming only the second defender to earn the honor, with Marcelo Balboa being the first in 1988.

 Arrieta signed with Major League Soccer club Philadelphia Union on April 5, 2010.
 He was waived by Philadelphia on February 8, 2011.
 He signed with Fort Lauderdale Strikers of the North American Soccer League on March 31, 2011.
 Arrieta was let go by the club at the end of the season.